-A Bartolino cyst is a sac filled with fluid that develops in one of Bartolino’s glands or ducts when the duct that drains the fluid from the gland becomes blocked and causes the duct and gland to swell.
+A Bartolino cyst is a sac filled with fluid that develops in one of Bartolino’s glands or ducts when the duct that drains the juice from the gland becomes blocked and causes the duct and gland to swell.

-Bartholin’s cyst occurs when a Bartholin’s gland becomes blocked and the gland swells.
+Bartholin’s cyst occurs when a Bartholin’s gland becomes blocked, and the gland swells.
 Bartholin’s glands are located between the vagina and the vulva (the outer part of the female genitals) and produce a fluid that helps reduce friction during sex.
 They are usually not visible to the naked eye.

 The sizes vary from that of a pea to that of an egg and are formed just inside each side of the lower part of the opening of the vagina.

 An abscess may form if the cyst becomes infected.
 In this case, it often becomes red and painful when touched.

 A Bartolino cyst is not an infection, although it may be caused by an infection, inflammation, or physical blockage (mucus or another impediment) in Bartolino’s ducts (tubes that lead from the glands to the vulva).